 Institutional reform to have a high-level coordinating institution among the Ministry of Tourism, Tourism Board, Ministry of Forest and Environment, Infrastructure Development, Home Ministry, and other related government agencies and private sector.

-Revisit the structure of the Nepal Tourism Board to make it more effective and develop globally competitive tourism destination.
+Revisit the structure of the Nepal Tourism Board to make it more effective and develop globally competitive tourism destinations.

 Long-term (5+ years)